- ECU Creed

 For a student who is medically or psychologically impaired or experiencing a circumstance that requires a withdrawal and a temporary postponement of his/her academic career and wishes to apply for a withdrawal without grades, he/she may apply for an Extenuating Circumstances Withdrawal if the circumstance has significantly impaired his/her ability to function as a student.

 • Extenuating Circumstances Withdrawal: a withdrawal for students who are unable to complete their course work for the semester due to a circumstance that may include but not be limited to:• Death of an immediate family member.
 Immediate family members include a parent, spouse, child, sibling or grandparent.
 Official documentation, such as a death certificate or other verification from the funeral home, is required.• Medical emergency for self or dependent.
-Please have the patient’s medical provider complete the Medical Documentation form.• Unforeseen life altering events.
+You will need to submit a medical documentation letter along with your application.
+Please present your provider with the following letter for the Medical Documentation Request.• Unforeseen life altering events.
 These events include, but are not limited to, being the victim of a crime; effected by fire damage; a natural disaster victim, etc. Documentation, a police report, for example will be required.• Guard / Reserve obligations that prevented attendance for an extended period of time.
 Signed notification, including the duration of the obligation, is required.

 Poor performance in course work; missed deadlines; change of major; or a course grade's adverse effect on the student's grade point average, probationary standing, or other eligibility is not in of itself a sufficient basis for exception.
 The Dean of Students Office will not accept requests after the last regularly scheduled class meeting prior to the final examination for the course(s) in question except where earlier requests could not have been foreseen.

-Once you have completed the packet, please submit it via e-mail to firstname.lastname@example.org, fax it to (252) 328-9174 or drop it off by our office, 362 Wright Building (directions).
+Once you have completed the packet, please submit it via e-mail to email@example.com, fax it to (252) 328-9174 or drop it off by our office, 125 Umstead Hall.
 If you have any questions about this process, call our office at (252) 328-9297.Requests will be evaluated by the Extenuating Circumstances Withdrawal Committee consisting of professionals in Student Health Services (SHS), the Center for Counseling and Student Development (CCSD), the Dean of Students Office (DOS), and Disability and Support Services (DSS).